 “Where will he go then, if not here?”
 I asked.

-She began laughing causing my body to onyokorise all over.
-I had become asexual but I thought about what the disaster-resistant luters, the group-raters, and the obrushiners would do if they were here.
+Imati began laughing causing my body to onyokorise all over.
+I had become asexual by the restrictions of Davy Jones Locker but I thought about what the disaster–resistant luters, the group–raters, and the obrushiners would do if they were here.
+Tsunami onlyers are trustworthy in these circumstances but a different breed, even Oshun is too young for them.
+The Lute-diers are also trustworthy, “ever rumming, never luting.”

 “No. He did return on his birthday in Davy Jones Locker because he wanted to tame your excesses.
 He still believes in you, more than you can imagine.
 He gave you a task, fulfil it,” she said raising her voice.
 I was silent.

-Imati only allows a maximum of seven questions and then she disappear without ceremony.
+Imati only allows a maximum of seven questions and then she disappears without ceremony.

-“You can pick up Bony Bill and take him to Fiddlers Green,” she said handing me a map and disappeared.
+“You can pick up Bony Bill and take him to Fiddler’s Green, get to know him,” she said handing me a map and disappears.

 I did not waste time to board my submarine.
-I was so lost in thought.
-Ruggedity gets you to Davy Jones Locker but love thrusts you into either Fiddlers Green and Lyonesse.
+I was so lost in thought as I moved eastwards across the Atlantic using Talisker 10 years and supported by dried octopus and seaweed sticks.
+My latest grooming was ruggedity gets you to Davy Jones Locker but only love thrusts you into either Fiddler’s Green and Lyonesse.
 Wow!
 The hours it took to get to Bony Bill passed like minutes.
+Thought has its own unique time horizons.

 “Are you ready to take me to rest?” he said breaking the long silence.